Honey8131/Honey8131/README.md

  ![Banner](/README/BANNER.png)
 ## <span style="color:#FBB1C9; font-family: 'Sacramento', cursive;">Introduction</SPAN>

 Hello and welcome to my GitHub profile!
-I'm Jodie Ruiz, a skilled developer with experience in HTML/CSS, JavaScript, React, Node.js, Git/GitHub, and UI/UX design.
+I'm Jodie Ruiz, a skilled fullstack web developer with experience in HTML/CSS, JavaScript, React, Node.js, Git/GitHub, and UI/UX design.
 As an aspiring developer, I'm always seeking new challenges and opportunities to learn and grow.
 So grab a cup of tea or coffee and please feel free to browse my repositories to see some of my projects and contributions. ❤️☕

 ## <span style="color:#FBB1C9; font-family: 'Sacramento', cursive;">Skills</SPAN>
 - HTML/CSS